 A few years ago, we looked at the question of furniture in common areas and the challenges with it.
 Since then, the City of Toronto has introduced a guideline that establishes criteria for this type of furniture, along with other compliance options.
 Apparently an updated provincial regulation was in the works before the previous government dissolved, so hopefully this will be revived at some point.
 We will keep you posted.

 I’m pleased to announce that we now have two participants in this new program: Services and Housing in the Province (SHIP) and Suomi Koti.
 SHIP is Peel Region-based supportive housing organization with clients in 700+ units, a mixture of both provider and privately-owned properties.
 Suomi Koti is a Thunder Bay seniors’ provider with 60 units on a single site.

 I’d like to thank these providers for being the first ones to try out this program and reduce the cost of tenant insurance for residents.
 I am happy to see that there are several others interested in it.
 While this program is a great way for all providers to reduce their risk exposure and protect tenants, it is especially well suited to those in our group that have indicated on their application that they require residents to hold tenant insurance and are monitoring policies.
 Bulk tenant insurance eliminates the administrative burden of managing this by ensuring the building has blanket coverage.
-Concerned about tenants that want to stay with their own insurer?
-No problem – they can just opt out!
-If you have questions please call me.

 By Barbra Anne Vaspori, Vice President, Marsh Canada Limited

 Many housing providers rely on volunteers not only to serve on boards, but also to provide a range of assistance to the community.
 As they say, “it takes a village!”